synesthesiam/voice2json/docs/commands.md

 ![Diagram of training process](img/training.svg)

-To see the effect of language model mixing, consder a simple `sentences.ini` file:
+To see the effect of language model mixing, consider a simple `sentences.ini` file:

 ```
 [ChangeLightState]